MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 [!INCLUDE [applies-to-v4](../includes/applies-to-v4-current.md)]

-The Bot Framework Command Line Interface (CLI) lets you automate the management of LUIS applications (LUIS apps).
+The Bot Framework Command Line Interface (CLI) lets you automate the management of LUIS applications.
 From a command line or a script, you can create, update, and delete LUIS properties.

 This article explains how to deploy a LUIS resource.
 For information on how to update an existing LUIS resource using BF CLI, see how to [update LUIS resources using the Bot Framework LUIS CLI commands][how-to-update-using-luis-cli].